 The Tom Green County Hunger Coalition (TGCHC) is a coalition of organizations and individuals committed to making Tom Green County food secure.
 The mission of the Coalition is to empower Tom Green County residents to gain equal access to healthy food.
-The Tom Green County Hunger Coalition has more than 37 organizations represented from the civic, nonprofit, business and faith communities.
+The Tom Green County Hunger Coalition is made up of organizations representing the civic, nonprofit, business and faith communities.

-TGCHC works through seven focus groups: Community Gardens, School Meals, Summer Meals, Senior Meals, Health and Wellness, Food Assistance and Rural Outreach to:
+TGCHC works through focus groups, including Community Gardens, Summer Meals, Senior Meals, and Health and Wellness to:

-The Coalition is led by a steering committee, which includes the chairs of each of the seven focus groups.
+The Coalition is led by a steering committee, which includes the chairs of the focus groups.
 All Coalition members also meet for monthly meetings.
-Once a year, the Coalition will hold a Hunger Summit to invite the entire San Angelo Region to learn about the activities of the Coalition and the ways they can be involved in ending hunger locally.
+An annual West Texas Hunger Summit is held in the spring for the entire San Angelo Region as an invaluable time of learning, sharing ideas and strengthening partnerships in our goal of ending hunger in the communities of our region.